 Bill and Jo Harding, advanced storm chasers on the brink of divorce, must join together to create an advanced weather alert system by putting themselves in the cross-hairs of extremely violent tornadoes.

-A giant, reptilian monster surfaces, leaving destruction in its wake.
-To stop the monster (and its babies), an earthworm scientist, his reporter ex-girlfriend, and other unlikely heroes team up to save their city.
+A giant, reptilian monster surfaces, leaving destruction in its wake as it strides into New York City.
+To stop it, an earthworm scientist, his reporter ex-girlfriend, and other unlikely heroes team up to save their city.